benfred/venn.js/README.md

 of all the set intersections.

-The VennDiagram object will calculate a layout that is proportional to the input sizes, and display it in the appropiate selection when called:
+The VennDiagram object will calculate a layout that is proportional to the input sizes, and display it in the appropriate selection when called:

 ```javascript
 var sets = [ {sets: ['A'], size: 12},